 Skip to main content

 Gno.land is a Layer 1 blockchain where smart contracts are written in Gno, a deterministic variant of Go.
-If you know Go, you can write Gno — minus what doesn't fit on-chain: no goroutines, no os/net stdlibs, and gno.land/... imports only.
-See What is Gno.land? for the full picture and Go vs Gno compatibility for the differences.
+If you know Go, you can write Gno minus what doesn't fit on-chain: no goroutines, no os, no networking, and only standard-library or gno.land/... imports.
+See Go vs Gno compatibility for the full list.

 This page walks you from zero to a working local chain and your first on-chain transaction.
-Just want the commands?
-See Quick Start.
+For just the commands, see Quick Start.

 tip